 As if that’s not enough, broccoli contains at least three biochemicals that help to protect against cancer and support the immune system.

-Broccoli is surely a powerhouse of a superfood for dogs and there are other vegetables in the cruciferous family that are safe and help to prevent cancer.
+First, please note that the florets on top may give your pup gas as a result of irritating their stomach.
+Give them only the stems.
+Dogs love them and broccoli is a powerhouse superfood for dogs as as well as some other vegetables in the cruciferous family.
 They include Brussels sprouts, cabbage, cauliflower, kale, Swiss chard, bok choy, turnips, and rutabagas.
 Lightly steaming these crucifers releases the cancer-fighting enzyme indole and makes them easier for your dog to digest.

 Rich in vitamins B6, C, E, and D, sweet potatoes are more powerful than we might think.
 They contain carotenoids and beta-carotene, which support vitamin A and this may be a key factor in reducing the risk of certain cancers.